-Desired Outcomes Actions Action Lines D-1) D-1-1) 1.
-Establishment of high level coordination mechanism between agencies with responsibilities for MSMEs D-1) D-1-1) 1.
-Establishment of designated executing MSMEs agency with an effective and empowered coordination and monitoring role Strengthen the coordination mechanism between nullic agencies 2.
-Development of comparable MSME statistics through annual monitoring D-10 D-1-1) 3.
-Establishment of designated executing MSMEs agency with an effective and empowered coordination and monitoring role D-10 D-1-10 3.
-Establishment of designated executing MSMEs agency with an effective and empowered coordination and monitoring role D-10 D-1-10 3.
-Establishment of comparable MSME statistics through annual mechanism between agencies Туре s of Mea sures Path nway Desired Outcomes Actions Action Lines Target Timeline Financial Scheme Human Capital Regiona-level Harmonization Knowledge Sharing / Networking Information and Technology Laws and Regulations Infrastructure С 1 Inter and intra- Streng Strengthen the agencies with responsibilities for MSMEs Establishment of designated executing MSMEs agency with an effective and empowered coordination and monitoring role Conducting policy workshop on orchestrated MSME By 2017 V 0 0 mechanism between public agencies 2.
-Development of comparable MSME statistics through annual business surveys for KPI monitoring By 2020 V 0 0 will be enhanced responsible for MSMEs Capacity building of policy-makers for effective and mutual intra- and inter-governmental cooperation and coordination in terms of policy and regulation and good governance issues (national-level implementation) By 2025 V 0 0
+Туре s of Mea sures Path nway Desired Outcomes Actions Action Lines Target Timeline Financial Scheme Human Capital Regiona-level Harmonization Knowledge Sharing / Networking Information and Technology Laws and Regulations Infrastructure С 1 D-1) Inter and intragovernmental cooperation in terms of policy and regulation will be enhanced D-1-1) Strengthen the coordination mechanism between public agencies responsible for MSMEs Strengthen the Establishment of high level coordination mechanism between agencies with responsibilities for MSMEs Establishment of designated executing MSMEs agency with an effective and empowered coordination and monitoring role Conducting policy workshop on orchestrated MSME assistance programmes on a regional basis By 2017 V 0 0 mechanism between public agencies Development of comparable MSME statistics through annual business surveys for KPI monitoring By 2020 V 0 0 responsible for MSMEs Capacity building of policy-makers for effective and mutual intra- and inter-governmental cooperation and coordination in terms of policy and regulation and good governance issues (national-level implementation) By 2025 √ 0 0

-Types of Measures Pathway Desired Outcomes Actions Action Lines Ta Tim Financial Scheme Human Capital Regiona-level Harmonization Knowledge Sharing / Networking Information and Technology Laws and Regulations Infrastructure С D-1-2) Develop strategies to align national MSME development strategie with the regional strategies Creation of a MSME development programme based on an inter-governmental cooperation and coordination that will become a reference for regional alignment and improvement of national policies and regulation (national-level implementation) By 2019 V 0 0 Develop strategies to align national MSME development strategies Developing MSME policy and implementation guidelines for intra-and inter-governmental cooperation and coordination in policy and regulation: Organising policy workshops on orchestrated assistance programmes on a regional basis Publication of guidelines/handbook on good practices of MSME policy By 2017 V 0 0 Publication of an updated ASEAN SME Policy Index and country reports.
-Follow up on the existing SME Policy Index research (2014 version) Conducting SME policy reviews in pilot countries Publishing the Post-2o15 version of ASEAN SME Policy Index every three years Every 3 years V 0 0
+Actions Туре s of Mea sures Path nway Desired Outcomes Action Lines Target Timeline Financial Scheme Human Capital Regiona-level Harmonization Knowledge Sharing / Networking Information and Technology Laws and Regulations Infrastructure С 1 Creation of a MSME development programme based on an inter-governmental cooperation and coordination that will become a reference for regional alignment and improvement of national policies and regulation (national-level implementation) By 2019 V 0 0 align na develop with the D-1-2) Develop strategies to align national MSME development strategies with the regional Developing MSME policy and implementation guidelines for intra-and inter-governmental cooperation and coordination in policy and regulation: Organising policy workshops on orchestrated assistance programmes on a regional basis Publication of guidelines/handbook on good practices of MSME policy By 2017 V 0 0 with the regional strategies 3.
+Publication of an updated ASEAN SME Policy Index and country reports. > Follow up on the existing SME Policy Index research (2014 version) > Conducting SME policy reviews in pilot countries > Publishing the Post-2 Every 3 years √ 0 0